The semi-classical energy of closed Nambu-Goto strings: Perturbations of classical rotating circular strings

 These are again normalized \wrt the symplectic form, analogously to \eqref{eq:SymplecticNormalization}, with a few exceptions, which we now discuss in detail.

 For $n=0$, the modes $f_1^\pm$ degenerate to a single mode, which is degenerate in the symplectic form.
 There is another linearly growing solution complementing it, so that

 form a canonical pair, \beq \sigma(f_\theta, f_\lambda) = 1. \eeq Recalling that $f_a$ could be identified as an infinitesimal rotation generated by $L_{1,2} + L_{3, 4}$, we can see these as Goldstone modes for the broken $L_{1,2} + L_{3, 4}$ invariance.
-We should think of $f_\theta$ as an angle and $f_\lambda$ as the corresponding angular momentum variable.\footnote{However, we draw attention to the sign of the term linear in $\tau$ in \eqref{eq:f_lambda} compared to \eqref{eq:f_theta}, which was introduced in order to have usual sign in \eqref{eq:sigma_theta_lambda}.} This is further supported below.
+We should think of $f_\theta$ as an angle and $f_\lambda$ as the corresponding angular momentum variable.\footnote{However, we draw attention to the sign of the term linear in $\tau$ in \eqref{eq:f_lambda} compared to \eqref{eq:f_theta}, which was introduced in order to have usual sign in \eqref{eq:sigma_theta_lambda}.
+The same phenomenon occurs for the open string, and in fact also for an analogous semi-classical treatment of the hydrogen atom \cite{RotatingStringEnergy}.} This is further supported below.
 Furthermore, as shown in the next section, these modes are not relevant for the determination of the Regge intercept.

 The modes $f_2$ and $f_3$ do not degenerate in the symplectic form for $n=0$, so they are not conventional null modes.
 However, $f_{2,0}^\pm$ does not fulfill the normalization \eqref{eq:SymplecticNormalization} (the sign is changed).
 It should thus be interpreted as a negative energy mode.
 Note that $\overline{f_{2,0}^\pm} = i f^\pm_{3,0}$, so $f^\pm_{3, 0}$ and $i f^\pm_{2, 0}$ are symplectic pairs of a positive and a negative energy solution.
 As $L_{1,3} + L_{2, 4}$ and $L_{1,2} - L_{3, 4}$ both commute with $L_{1,2} + L_{3, 4}$, it is suggestive to regard the modes $f^\pm_{3,0}$ as the generators of these rotations.\footnote{Also $L_{1,4} - L_{2, 3}$ commutes with $L_{1,2} + L_{3, 4}$, but it generates re-parametrizations.} This is explicitly checked below.
 Also note that ``positive energy'' might be a misnomer, as one can easily check that these modes do not contribute to the free Hamiltonian, see below.
 It follows that these modes lead to a degeneracy of the ground state.
-This reflects the ground state degeneracy discussed in the introduction.
+This reflects the classical ground state degeneracy discussed in the introduction.

-For $n=1$, the modes $f_1$ and $f_2$ degenerate in the symplectic form and thus can not be normalized.
-Omitting the normalization, $f^\pm_{1,1}$ and $f^\pm_{2, 1}$ are solutions and we have $f^\mp_{1, 1} \sim f^\pm_{2, 1}$.
+For $n=1$, the modes $f_1$ and $f_2$ degenerate in the symplectic form and can thus not be normalized.
+Omitting the normalization, $f^\pm_{1,1}$ and $f^\pm_{2, 1}$ are solutions and $f^\mp_{1, 1}$ and $f^\pm_{2, 1}$ coincide.
 It turns out that there are linearly growing solutions complementing these.
 We thus have

 Together with their complex conjugates, these form canonical pairs,